 3. Firmware updatesFirmware is defined as permanent software programmed into a read-only memory.

 Every single IoT device will possess firmware of some sort.
 Once your company begins using IoT devices, be sure to deploy every firmware update.
 These updates may contain important security patches that protect you from unauthorized access.
 Consider automating IoT devices, and at least have a plan for staying abreast of updates to combat unnecessary risk.

 4. Strengthen authentication processMore than 60% of people use the same username and password for all their accounts.
 Another weak point for IoT devices is that they can be easily accessed using the default logins from around the enterprise.
 Hackers run programs that enter stolen username and password details on tens of thousands of sites until one hit.
 Then they have access to your accounts, credentials, and from there can manipulate your IoT devices.
 Be sure to assess the security of your authentication process in your plan to implement IoT.

 Isolate your IoT devices from a network perspective.
 The four basic architecture models for IoT devices are as follows:

 Device to device - IoT devices within the same network will be able to connect and communicate using wireless PAN protocols like Bluetooth and Zigbee, Z-Wave, or Ethernet.

-Device to gateway - It's often not possible to have IoT technology communicating directly to the system without a gateway.
+Device to the gateway - It's often not possible to have IoT technology communicating directly to the system without a gateway.
 IoT gateway devices bridge the gap of communication between IoT devices, sensors, equipment, and the cloud.
-An IoT gateway performs several functions - translating protocols, encrypting, processing and filtering data.
-IoT gateways speed production, reduce telecommunication costs and adds a needed layer of security.
+An IoT gateway performs several functions - translating protocols, encrypting, processing, and filtering data.
+IoT gateways speed production, reduce telecommunication costs, and adds a needed layer of security.